About the subjects

 Farmscapes

 There are a number of breathtaking farm lands to be found in the area.
-I've captured delightful images samplings of several farms during different seasons, to illustrate the awesome beauty that the area proudly offers.
+I've captured delightful images samplings of several farms during different seasons, to illustrate the awesome beauty the area proudly offers.
+My explorations of this have extended to East and Southwest Washington .

 CityScapes

-Seattle has remarkable vistas that combine city, water and expansive views.
-I've captured some of these in innovative ways reproduced them as dramatic, high resolution panoramic images that show many of the faces and moods of Seattle.
+Seattle, Tacoma, and Portland each offers remarkable vistas that combine city, water and expansive views.
+I've captured some of these in innovative ways reproduced them as dramatic, high resolution panoramic images that show many of the faces and moods of the areas.

 Ocean and Water-Scapes

-Panoramic images are the perfect format for capturing waterways to produce results that simply wasn't practical in the past.
-The results are beautiful and highly unique.
+Panoramic images are the perfect format for capturing waterways and boats, to produce spellbinding results that simply wasn't practical in the past.
+The images are beautiful and highly unique.
 My ever growing collection of captured scenes by water are amongst my favorites, and they are often the most challenging to produce.

 Panoramic Images

-Panoramic photos are a recent addition to my art.
-I really enjoy what this addition has permits me to achieve.
+Panoramic photos are a recent addition to my art works.
+I really enjoy what this addition permits me to achieve.
 Panoramic photography

 takes the art of photography to the next level.
-While a traditional work captures an image, panoramic photos capture a scene and
+A traditional work captures an image, and a panoramic photos capture a scene and

-enables a view that is closer to the way the eye sees things.
+enables a view that is closer to the way the eye perceives.
 Panoramic imagery is one of the best fruits of the digital age!

-Panoramic images are far more complex to compose and print than traditional single shot photography.
+Panoramic images are far more complex to compose and print than traditional single image pictures.
 My panoramas or “panos”

-With traditional single image photography, if the photographer wanted to capture a broad vista, the only choice was to use a wide
+With traditional single image photography, if the photographer wanted to capture a broad vista, the primary choice was to use a wide

 angle lens and crop photo so that only the center portion remained.
 Then the center part would be enlarged.
 The end result was

-often an over-enlarged fuzzy image that suffered due to lack of fine detail.
+often an over-enlarged and often fuzzy image that suffered due to lack of fine detail.

-In contrast to traditional photography, with panoramic photography, the images have substantially greater detail.
+In contrast to traditional photography, with digitally stitched photos, the images have substantially greater detail.
 Lets say that a typical single

 the work takes on a stunningly unique character that you have to see to fully appreciate.